BLOG

 [ad_1] PASTThose of you who have read my Substack since the beginning, may recall the story about me poking a stick in the yellow jackets nest.
 There were other more benign, but related events of me probing and testing the world and its inhabitants.
 In fact, there are...

-Skin deep – by Scott Marsland, FNP-C
+All along the watchtower – by Scott Marsland, FNP-C

 Cowboys and Indians – by Scott Marsland, FNP-C